 - child of the parties who is unmarried, not active military, and not legally emancipated.

-- 18 years of age and under 21 years of age.
+- at least 18 and under 21 years of age.

 - making satisfactory academic progress as defined by the school.